 Funder: Centers for Disease Control and Prevention - ERA

-Summary: Supports research, implementation science, and public health evaluations to inform best practices for infectious disease threats in Kenya and strengthen local research capacity.
+Summary: Supports research, implementation science, and public health evaluations to improve preparedness for infectious disease threats in Kenya and strengthen local research capacity.

-Key Information: Applicants must demonstrate presence in Kenya, prior collaboration with KEMRI or MoH, and address all four priority areas.
+Key Information: Applicants must demonstrate an institutional presence in Kenya and prior collaboration with KEMRI or Kenya MoH.